How to Convert a Sole Proprietorship to an LLC

 To change your business from a sole proprietorship to an LLC, you must create an LLC according to the laws of your state, and update your sole proprietorship registrations and accounts.
 The steps include:

-2. Choosing a business name that complies with your state's laws, which might mean changing or updating your current name.
+2. Choose a business name.
+If you didn't already choose a business name as a sole proprietor, you'll need to choose a business name now.
+Make sure your LLC's name complies with your state's laws, which might mean changing or updating your current name.
 The name must be different from any business name already registered, which you can verify by using your state's business search tool.
 Many states require LLCs to include "limited liability company," "LLC," or another abbreviation in the name.

-3. Selecting a registered agent, which is the individual who will receive governmental notices on behalf of the company.
+3. Select a registered agent.
+A registered agent is a person or company who's assigned to receive your LLC's official documents and governmental notices on behalf of the company.
 You can list your name or use a registered agent service.

-6. Applying for an Employer Identification Number (EIN).
-If your sole proprietorship used an EIN, you will need a new number after forming an LLC.
+6. Apply for an employer identification number (EIN).
+If your sole proprietorship used an EIN, you'll need a new number after forming an LLC.
+You can apply for one for free on the IRS website.

 Maintaining Your Limited Liability Protections

 After you change your business to an LLC, treat it as a separate business entity, and not a sole proprietorship.
-If you blur the lines, you could lose your limited liability protection.
-Proper maintenance of your LLC means following corporate formalities (such as filing annual reports and creating and following an operating agreement), and keeping your personal assets separate from the company's assets.
-To keep your personal assets separate, transfer ownership of all business property to the LLC, list the LLC as the party on all new contracts, and open a separate bank account for the LLC.
+If you blur the line between you and your company, you could lose your limited liability protection.
+Make sure you follow corporate formalities and keep your personal assets separate from your company's assets.

 Start Your LLC Today